arj03/ssb-browser-core/README.md

 # SSB browser core

-Secure scuttlebutt core (similar to [ssb-server]) in a browser.
+Secure Scuttlebutt (similar to [ssb-server]) in a browser.

-This is a full implementation of ssb running in the browser only (but not limited to, of course).
-The key of your feed is stored in the browser together with the log, indexes and smaller images.
-To reduce storage and network requirements, partial replication has been implemented.
+SSB browser core is a full implementation of SSB running in the browser only (but not limited to, of course).
+Your feed key is stored in the browser together with the log, indexes and smaller images.
 Wasm is used for crypto and is around 90% the speed of the C implementation.
-A WebSocket is used to connect to pubs or rooms.
-The `bundle-core.js` file in dist/ is roughly 2mb.
+A WebSocket is used to connect to pubs or [rooms].
+The `bundle-core.js` file in dist/ is roughly 2.5 mb.

-Replication in the browser is quite a bit slower than in node, around 2x.
-There doesn't seem to be a single cause, it appears to be all the diferrent layers that are [slower]: end-to-end encryption, database write etc.

-SSB conn is used for connections and rooms are supported.
-Partial replication is implemented which allows two connected browsers to do a partial sync.

-Partial replication [speed] on a fast laptop is roughly 425 feeds in 56 seconds, and roughly half of that on a slow laptop or when running on battery.
+## Usage

+The simplest way to get started using ssb-browser-core is to look at the [example repo].
+For a more full fledged example see [8K demo].

+## Browser compatibility

+Tested with Chrome and Firefox.
+Chrome is faster because it uses fs instead of indexeddb.
+Also tested on android using Chrome and on iOS using safari.

+## Modules

 ![Diagram](./diagram.svg)